-Students wishing to officially withdraw from all classes at MDCC, should begin the process in the Student Success Center in the Boggs-Scroggins Student Services building.
+Students wishing to officially withdraw from all classes at MDCC should begin the process in the Office of Advising in the Boggs-Scroggins Student Services building.

-- 1. The student will visit with an academic counselor in the Student Success Center where he/she will be issued a School Withdrawal form. - 2.
+- 1. The student will visit with the Advising Coordinator in the Office of Advising where he/she will be issued a School Withdrawal form. - 2.
 The student should obtain signatures from: - the Library (staff will check for any materials the student may have checked out and not returned) - the Business Office (staff will check for any fines the student may have incurred) - Financial Aid (staff will inform the student of the consequences resulting from a total withdrawal from MDCC) - 3.
 The student will sign the completed form verifying his/her complete understanding of the consequences which may result from a total withdrawal from MDCC.
-The student should then bring the signed form and a copy of his/her current class schedule back to the Student Success Center for completion.
+The student should then bring the signed form and their MDCC issued student photo ID card back to the Office of Advising for completion.
 Staff will sign the form verifying that the withdrawal process is complete.
 An e-mail will be sent to the instructors informing them that the student has officially withdrawn from MDCC.
 Upon receipt of the e-mail, each instructor should enter the LDA for that student into Banner.